pmcelhaney/counterfact/README.md

 <details>
 <summary>What's wrong with the status quo?</summary>

-- A typical web application these days spans multiple microservices, databases, etc. Standing up the whole stack locally takes a lot of effort (and defeats the purpose of microservices).
+- A typical web application these days spans multiple microservices, databases, etc. Standing up the whole stack locally takes a lot of effort (and defeats one of the main benefits of microservices).
 - It's not uncommon for teams to run the front end locally and point to an API on a dev or QA server.
 Multiple developers working against the same backend with shared state is a recipe for disaster.
 - Getting the back end in a state necessary to test functionality in the front end is tedious and time consuming, if not impossible.
 - A mock server can help.
 But a mock server that returns random or predetermined responses can only get us so far.
-For testing multiple step workflows, sometimes we need a real server (or something that mimics the behavior of a real server).
+For testing multiple step workflows, sometimes we need a real server, or something that mimics the behavior of a real server.
+Ideally, we want something that mimics a real server except when we want it to behave in a controlled, predictable manner.
 - From a customer's point of view, the frontend _is_ the app.
 If we can build the frontend without first having a backend in place, we can reduce cycle time and overproduction significantly.
 - On some level, you got into software development because its _fun_.
 Don't you wish you could spend more time on the fun aspects of writing code and less time on tedious set up and testing?